Ithil-protocol/docs/docs/intro.md

 - The remaining 292 TKA are delivered to the user.
 A market movement of only 20% has made the trader earn 192% thanks to the 10x leverage.

 In both cases, the user can post the margin either in TKA or TKB and the MTS will adjust the amount of the loan to take from the vault accordingly.
 Of course, if the market moves unfavorably, the losses are equally aplified with respect of a non-leveraged trade.
-If the exchange falls below some critical level, the position will be liquidated INSERIRE HYPERLINK
+If the exchange falls below some critical level, the position will be liquidated.

 ### Leveraged staking